bmilcs/odin-javascript-final-project/README.md

 The fix required adding a custom 404 page (`public/404.html`) and a script to my index.html (`src/index.html`).

+### "Specials" API Responses: Missing Comedian ID

+When directly visiting `/specials/{tmdbId}`, the id of the special is retrieved from the url via `useParams()` and then used to fetch the data from TMDB.
+However, the TMDB Discovery API's response doesn't contain the comedian's ID.
+This presented a problem: if a user directly visits a standup special URL, the app wouldn't be able to fetch the comedian's information & other work in a "View this comedian's other work" section.

 ## Screenshots

 In progress...